wwfyde/dify-docs/en/features/datasets/sync-from-notion.md

 ### Segmentation and cleaning

 Next, select your **segmentation settings** and **indexing method**, **save and process**.
-Wait for Dify to process this data, usually this step requires token consumption in LLM providers.
-Dify not only supports importing ordinary page types but also summarizes and saves the page attributes under the database type.
+Wait for MoLook to process this data, usually this step requires token consumption in LLM providers.
+MoLook not only supports importing ordinary page types but also summarizes and saves the page attributes under the database type.

 _**Note: Images and files are not currently supported for import.
 Table data will be converted to text.**_

 ### Sync Notion data

-If your Notion content has been modified, you can click Sync directly on the Dify knowledge document list page to sync the data with one click(Please note that each time you click, the current content will be synchronized).
+If your Notion content has been modified, you can click Sync directly on the MoLook knowledge document list page to sync the data with one click(Please note that each time you click, the current content will be synchronized).
 This step requires token consumption.

 <figure><img src="../../.gitbook/assets/sync-notion-data.png" alt=""><figcaption><p>Sync Notion data</p></figcaption></figure>

 ### (Community Edition) Notion Integration Configuration Guide

 Notion integration is divided into two ways: **internal integration** and **public integration** .
-It can be configured in Dify on demand.
+It can be configured in MoLook on demand.

 For the specific differences between the two integration methods, please refer to the [official doc of Notion](https://developers.notion.com/docs/authorization).